In their heyday, the Raiders were the wild renegades of the NFL with Al Davis unafraid to challenge or confront any and all.

 Like Roger Clemens getting in shape after he left the Boston Red Sox, Moss' clear disinterest in trying with the Raiders still burns those who bleed Silver and Black.

 2. JaMarcus Russell

 Russell might be the biggest draft bust in NFL history and even that might be forgiven if he seemed to put an ounce of effort into being a good NFL quarterback.

 The Raiders drafted Russell over Calvin Johnson (ouch).
 Russell cared so little about becoming a good quarterback that Raiders coaches famously sent him home with blank film tapes to see if he would watch them and then would call on him the next day to see what he thought.
 He claimed he had watched the film.
 Bruce Gradkowski, Russell's former backup, has said he had to bribe Russell with 10 Wendy's cheeseburgers to get him to go to film study.

 In 2009, Russell had the lowest quarterback rating, lowed completion percentage, fewest touchdowns and fewest yards of any qualified quarterback.

 He went 7-18 as Raiders starter and was released after the 2009 season.

 1. Antonio Brown

-Maybe it's just because this one is fresh or maybe it's because the antics and insanity are so off the reservation it remains hard to believe.
+Maybe it's just because this one is fresh, or maybe it's because the antics and insanity were so far off the board it remains hard to believe.